 As if it couldn’t get any better, we now head to the largest natural amphitheatre in the Pyrénées for the second half of the ride.
 Hairpin after hairpin climbing to the Cirque de Troumouse (2,100m) is a true wonder to behold with stunning panoramic views and clean mountain air to make you feel alive.
 Plus the final 3 kilometres are only open to cyclists so we know we’ll have the whole road to ourselves!

-A long descent takes us back to Saint Lary Soulan where we’ll enjoy a moment to recover before tackling 12km of Pyrenean beauty with the Col d Aspin’s little known next door neighbour, the Col de Beyrède, on a road so small even Google haven’t found it yet and that’s saying something!
-11km at 7.1% climbs its way up to 1,417m elevation.
+A long descent takes us back to Saint Lary Soulan where we’ll enjoy a moment to recover before tackling 12km of Pyrenean beauty with the Col d Aspin, this time from Arreau.
 No doubt this will be a challenging day out but one that we’re confident will enrich your soul and instil the simple feeling of freedom and exploration within.

 What a week!
 All that remains now is a huge breakfast, a little bike packing and shuttle back to Toulouse for a midday drop off.

 This is a general itinerary to give you a good idea of what to expect.
 We may make some adjustments if we think we can further improve the week or if we need to dodge Mother Nature at any time.
 There’ll be options throughout the week to trim the days down depending on how you’re feeling so rest assured we’re here to look after you.